A standardized system for labeling food and beverage products containing THC.

 Retail Products

-To the right are examples of popular products that contain THC, accompanied
+To the right are examples of popular products that contain THC, accompanied by the information found on their labels.
+The content and available information vary in prominence and placement.

 Click on a slide to view larger.